cfields7/lycle/README.md

 And that leads us to here.
 I have written out paths for the story and we are integrating them while I create this README.

+- Update 1:

+As the time now reads past 4AM, Christopher has recorded me doing sounds for the animals and playing piano for game background music.
+We now have all original sounds incorporated into the game as I get ready to write the final path for now!